-(11) This co-editor with Parker Pillsbury of The Revolution was chastised by Frederick Douglass for using derogatory language in her increasingly strident opposition to extending the vote to Black men before women.
+(16) This woman gave the lecture "Our Girls" on the Lyceum circuit.
+This co-editor with Parker Pillsbury of The Revolution was chastised by Frederick Douglass for using derogatory language in her increasingly strident opposition to extending the vote to Black men before women.
 This activist broke with Lucy Stone over that issue and became the first president of the National Woman Suffrage Association.
-For the point, name this longtime collaborator with Susan B. Anthony who organized the Seneca Falls Convention.
+For the point, name this longtime collaborator with Susan B. Anthony, who organized the Seneca Falls Convention.